aashimaahuja/git-advanced/docs/branches.md

 ## Branches

 - When we are creating commits , we are actually linking commit to the parent / previous commit.
-When we are creating commits , we are actually linking commit to the parent / previous commit.

 - when we want to incorporate new features without breaking original code , we need branches